freakout42/formax/docs/index.md

 use-cases for which it can have massive advantages.
 ~~~
 The basic concepts of Oracle SQL-Forms 3.0 (1988) are
-combined with curses as the terminal interface, ODBC for
+combined with modern standards and current database best
+pratices and technologies.
+Using ODBC for universal database
-universal database access and Javascript as the trigger
+access and JavaScript as the trigger language opens this
-language.
-The best ideas for a powerful user interface came
+concept universally.
+The best ideas for a powerful user
-from Emacs, Clipper, SAP and Lotus/1-2-3.
-The result is the
+interface came from Emacs, Clipper, SAP, Lightroom and
+Lotus/1-2-3.
+The result is the most effective solution
-most effective solution possible.
-By eleminating all
+possible for the end-user.
+By eleminating all proprietary
-proprietary dependencies und being open-source including all
-dependencies with a permissive license the system is
+dependencies und being open-source with a permissive license
-future-proof.
-The minimal costs to build a **formax**
+the system is totally future-proof.
+The minimal costs to
-application makes adapting this technology a no-brainer for
+build a **formax** application makes adapting this
-any enterprise.
+technology a no-brainer for any enterprise.

 In every system of decent size is the need for something
 like **formax**.
 The system-adminstrator needs to change a